dankamongmen/notcurses/USAGE.md

 Generalized input ought happen soon.
 There is only one input queue per `struct notcurses`.

-Like NCURSES, notcurses will watch for escape sequences, check them against the terminfo database, and return them as special keys (we hijack the Private Use Area for special keys, specifically Supplementary Private Use Area B (u100000 through u10ffffd).
+Like NCURSES, Notcurses will watch for escape sequences, check them against the terminfo database, and return them as special keys (we hijack the Private Use Area for special keys, specifically Supplementary Private Use Area B (u100000 through u10ffffd).
 Unlike NCURSES, the fundamental unit of input is the